SilverbackSoPra/Silverback/README.md

 # Silverback - The Game

+**Caution this is not the final version, as seen on some of the screenshots.**

 This Game is developed as a part of the Softwarepraktikum, a course at the University of Freiburg.